drunkard/ceph-readable-doc/html/_sources/dev/network-encoding.rst.txt

 Blobs are used to encode ``std::string``, ``const char *`` and ``bufferlist``.

 .. note::
-	The content of a Blob is arbratrary binary data.
+	The content of a Blob is arbitrary binary data.

 Map
 ---